Notes on migrating a Bluesky account

 $ goat account missing-blobs # no output means no blobs are missing, yay!

-The final step is to change the DID document for the account to point to the new PDS (with also has a different verification method/signing key).
-This may a bit logging in and out between the two accounts if things do not work out.
-First check the current state of the DID document for new account on the PDS (note the recommended as it is not yet uploaded to the DID registry):
+The final step is to change the DID document for the account to point to the new PDS (which also has a different verification method/signing key).
+This may require a bit of logging in and out between the two accounts if things don't work out.
+First, check the current state of the DID document for the new account on the PDS (note the recommended—it is not yet uploaded to the DID registry):

 $ cat plc_new.json